Skip to main content

 Just hug them.
 Hard.

-And know this: there’s a chance they’ll crack wide open in your arms, because nobody ever gave them the space to fall apart without judgment.
+And know this: There’s a chance they’ll crack wide open in your arms, because nobody ever gave them the space to fall apart without judgment.

+We are angry because we never got to be.
 And that, right there, is the cruelest fucking joke of all.

 Comments